GregHarris90/EC-Back-End/README.md

 # Technology-Used

-- To build this project I used Sequelize and mySQL to build and connect a database to the provided code for the front of this E-Commerce application.
+- To build this project I used Sequelize and mySQL to build and connect a database to the provided code for this E-Commerce application.
 Once the routes were set up and the database was seeded with relevant information I then used Insomnia to ensure that everything was working and properly running.

 # User-Story